showang/flutter_multi_navigator_bottom_bar/README.md

 # multi_navigator_bottom_bar

-Helps you to build multi-navigator bottom bar easiler.
+Helps you to build multi-navigator bottom navigation bar more easily.

 # Usage